Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Results

 Figure~\ref{fig:corner:p_lambda} shows the posterior distributions of the tidal polarizability parameters for $D_L = 40\,{\rm Mpc}$, again the result is in accordance with the spin-aligned case: at higher eccentricities $\tilde{\Lambda}$ is underestimated.

-In Figure~\ref{fig:corner:p_snr_loss} we report the \ac{snr} loss for the quasi-circular spin-precessing analysis.
-Similar to the spin-aligned case, as the eccentricity increases, the difference between the injected and the recovered \ac{snr} increases, for $e = 0.01$ is $\sim 2\%$, whereas for $e=0.1$ it reaches $\sim 25\%$.
+In Fig.~\ref{fig:corner:p_snr_loss} we report the \ac{snr} loss for the quasicircular spin-precessing analysis.
+Similar to the spin-aligned case, as the eccentricity increases, the difference between the injected and the recovered \ac{snr} increases, for $e = 0.01$ is $\sim 2\%$, whereas for $e=0.1$, it reaches $\sim 25\%$.
 Since the results are comparable with the case of spin-aligned \acp{pe}, we can conclude that the eccentricity is not mimicked by the precession.